KFKarlsson/FFPerceptron/README.md

 The Jupyter Notebook file also includes the text output during training with jittered images of the perceptron with 8000 outputs.

-Results obtained by this code are presented and discussed in a arXiv preprint: http://arxiv.org/abs/2304.03189 (2023)
+Results obtained by this code are presented and discussed in an arXiv preprint: http://arxiv.org/abs/2304.03189 (2023)

 ### The Concept of Forward-Forward Learning Applied to a Multi Output Perceptron
 **Author:** K. F. Karlsson